10 Best Things To Do In Honolulu When It Rains

 Location: 2330 Kalākaua Ave, Honolulu, HI 96815

-Hours Open: Everyday from 11am-9pm
+Hours Open: Every day from 11am-9pm

-The International market place is an open air and sheltered shopping center with over one hundred Oahu stores and restaurants.
+The International Market place is an open-air and sheltered shopping center with over one hundred Oahu stores and restaurants.

 The International Market Place is located in Waikiki and is more easily accessible either on foot or by bus as parking can be difficult to find in the area.